Deer momee and dadee

 your sun david

 David is not a dunce.
 In fact, according to the evaluations of a few professionals, he is rather intelligent.
-Yet he certainly has a problem, and he shares his problem with millions of other children and adults.
-David is dyslexic.
+Yet, he certainly has a problem, and he shares it with millions of other children and adults.
+David has dyslexia.

-The word “dyslexia” comes from the Greek, meaning “difficulty with words or language.”
+The word “dyslexia” comes from Greek and means “difficulty with words or language.”
 Perhaps the simplest modern definition of dyslexia is that it is a difficulty in learning to read and write, particularly in learning to spell correctly and to express one’s thoughts on paper.

-Dyslexia is a subject that belongs to the study field of “learning disabilities,” and its cause is widely accepted to be neurological or genetic.
+Dyslexia is a subject that belongs to the study field of learning disabilities, and its cause is widely accepted to be neurological or genetic.
 Some researchers blame a supposed neurological dysfunction on brain damage incurred before, during, or after birth.
 Others hold that the neurological dysfunction is genetically determined and inherited from generation to generation.
-They support this view by referring to many studies indicating that there often is a family history of learning disabilities.
-Dr. Beve Hornsby, for example, found that 88% of dyslexics had a near relative who had similar problems with reading and spelling.
+They support this view by referring to many studies indicating that there is frequently a family history of learning disabilities.
+Dr. Beve Hornsby, for example, found that 88% of people with dyslexia had a near relative who had similar problems with reading and spelling.

-According to an American study the risk that a child will have a reading problem is increased from 4 to 13 times if one of the parents has a similar problem.
-The tendency for dyslexia to “run in families” has been confirmed by numerous studies.
+According to an American study, the risk that a child will have a reading difficulty increased from 4 to 13 times if one of the parents has a similar problem.
+The tendency for dyslexia to “run in families” has been confirmed by numerous studies, including twin studies.

-One should, however, never lose sight of the fact that statistical evidence is often no more than circumstantial in nature.
+One should also not lose sight of the fact that statistical evidence is often no more than circumstantial in nature.
 Circumstantial evidence must always be interpreted.
-Unfortunately it can so easily be misinterpreted.
+Unfortunately, it can so easily be misinterpreted.

 The role of the environment

 It may be useful to present an example of how unwise it can be to base conclusions on statistics only.
-Until recently, the inhabitants of a town not too far from my hometown were allowed to use well water for domestic purposes.
+Until recently, the inhabitants of a town not too far from my hometown were allowed to use well-water for domestic purposes.
 The water, when used as drinking water, caused a discoloring of the front teeth.
-Except in the case of a person with dentures, all the members of the family — father, mother and children — would then have discolored front teeth.
+Except in the case of a person with dentures, all the members of the family — father, mother, and children — would then have discolored front teeth.
 The concordance must have been 100%.
-As already indicated, however, the discoloring of the teeth was not caused by genetics, but by the circumstances in which the family lived and the conditions which they shared, i.e. the fact that they all drank the same water.
+As already indicated, however, the discoloring of the teeth was not caused by genetics, but by the circumstances and conditions that the family members shared: they all drank the same water.

-One of the main objections to studies on genetics and learning disabilities is that the statistics are misinterpreted.
-The fact that learning disabilities often run in families cannot necessarily be attributed to genetics, but can be caused by the fact that the family members share the same unique environment.
+One of the main objections to studies on genetics and learning disabilities is that the statistics may be misinterpreted.
+The fact that learning disabilities often run in families cannot necessarily be attributed to genetics, but may be caused by the fact that the family members share the same unique environment.

 I do not deny that genes may play a role in human capabilities and talents.
-However, to determine the relative importance of the role of genes and of the environment will forever be impossible.
+However, determining the relative importance of the role of genes and the environment will forever be impossible.
 Take Mozart as an example.
 He was one of the most brilliant musicians of all time.
-All the members of his family were musicians and from the moment of his birth he was continually exposed to music.
+All his family members were musicians, and from birth, he was continually exposed to music.
 Suppose he had been adopted immediately after birth by other parents who played no music.
 Would we then have known about Mozart?
-It is possible, but highly unlikely.
+It is possible but highly unlikely.

 The brilliant work done by the late Shinichi Suzuki of Japan also shows how musical talent may be developed by exposure.
-Suzuki trained thousands of violinists, who from a very young age took part in concerts lasting more than two hours, playing works by Mozart, Beethoven and Liszt.
+Suzuki trained thousands of violinists, who from a very young age took part in concerts lasting more than two hours, playing works by Mozart, Beethoven, and Liszt.
 He started stimulating these future violinists from before birth.
-As a result of his research he concluded that what a child becomes, is totally dependent on how he is educated.
+Based on his research, Suzuki concluded that what a child becomes is totally dependent on education.
 “Talent is not an accident of birth,” he said.